Compliance Certificates (Coc’s)

 It is imperative that you start the compliance process before you put your home on the market.
-Be aware that all banks require certificates of compliance; They will not approve your bond without them.
+Be aware that all banks require certificates of compliance; They will not pay out the buyer’s bond without them.
 They are also required for the transfer of ownership to take place

 It is incumbent on the seller to ensure that the Occupancy Certificates and the council approved plans are current.

 In older homes, the electrical system may fall into disrepair (worn wiring, eroded conductors, faulty wall plugs etc.).
 By doing repairs yourself, or utilizing unskilled contractors is not the answer.
 This may result in an unsafe installation.

 Regular maintenance is a lot cheaper than remedial work.
 The cost difference can easily be in the thousands of Rands.

 Test components such as earth leakage regularly.
 Attend to electrical faults, and electrical wear and tear immediately.